 CELSA is a member of the CELSA Group.
-The CELSA Group owns or controls a number of steel mills in a range of countries.
-In its application,53 and a subsequent submission,54 InfraBuild claimed that the CELSA Group is able to alternate its supply from whichever of its mills are not subject to measures.
+The CELSA Group owns or controls a number of steel mills in several countries.
+In its application, and a subsequent submission, InfraBuild claimed that the CELSA Group is able to switch its supply to whichever of its mills are not subject to measures.
 As evidence of this, it pointed to the increase in export volumes from another company in the CELSA Group, Nervacero, to Australia following the removal of measures on it in 2016.
 In 2018 when measures were imposed on Nervacero, its export volumes decreased.